wp-plugins/sideblogging/readme.txt

 == Changelog ==

+= 0.2 =
+* New option : comments in asides.
+* Bugfix : Errors when WordPress address was not the same that blog address.

 = 0.1.1 =
 * Fix a problem that occurred in unexpected situations
 * Plugin tested with PHP 5.2